 Quality at IHS

-The mission of the Indian Health Service is to raise the physical, mental, social, and spiritual health of American Indians and Alaska Native (AI/AN) to the highest level.
-To help realize this mission, improving the quality of care is an agency priority, and IHS is committed to continuing efforts to achieve and maintain accreditation of IHS direct service facilities, align service delivery processes that improve the patient experience, ensure patient safety, and improve processes and strengthen communications for early identification of risks.
+The mission of the Indian Health Service (IHS) is to raise the physical, mental, social, and spiritual health of American Indians and Alaska Natives (AI/AN) to the highest level.
+To help realize this mission, improving the quality of care is an IHS priority.
+To meet this priority, the IHS is committed to continuing efforts to achieve and maintain accreditation of IHS direct service facilities, align service delivery processes that improve the patient experience, ensure patient safety, and improve processes and strengthen communications for early identification of risks.

 IHS quality improvement efforts include:

-- Acquiring a credentialing software system
+- Full transition to a new credentialing software system

 - Full transition to a new safety reporting system

 - Developed a standard patient experience of care survey and an implementation strategy using electronic tablets